dcchambers/k-type-layouts/new-poker-ii/README.md

 # iKBC (New) Poker II
 The new-poker-ii directory contains a [KLL](https://input.club/kll/) firmware layout that emulates the iKBR New Poker II keyboard layout + default function layer.
+I also set CAPS to be CTRL by default when in "Poker II mode."
+You can still access CAPS by using "f3(Fn)+CAPS".

 The iKBC New Poker II is a "60%" keyboard.
 Press "f1+F2" (layer-1 key + F2 key) to enter the iKBC New Poker II mode.
 All this does is locks